Menu

 2. Schedule Your Sleep Like an Appointment

 The body thrives on consistency.
 Try to go to bed and wake up at the same time seven days a week, even on weekends.
 This regular schedule solidifies your internal clock and makes falling asleep easier.
+If you want to shift your bedtime earlier, do it gradually — about 15 minutes every few days — rather than all at once.

 3. Strategic Napping (The Modern Siesta)

 While we don't traditionally take a full "siesta," strategic napping can be restorative, especially in a warm climate.
 If you feel a midday slump (often between 1 PM and 3 PM), a power nap of 20 to 30 minutes can improve alertness without disrupting nighttime sleep.
 Longer naps can push you into deep sleep, making it harder to wake up and interfering with the night ahead.
+If you struggle with insomnia, it is usually best to skip naps altogether.

 4. Mind the Meal Times